psiegman/ehcachetag/README.md

 ## Customizing the cache used
 By default ehcachetag uses a cache named ehcachtagCache.
-This can be changed in several ways.

-- You can use the cache attribute on the cachetag
+This can simply be changed by using the cache attribute on the cachetag

-- You can add a modifier that updates the cache name (see "How to customize tag behaviour" for this)
+More complex customization can done using the CacheTagModifiers

 ## How to customize the caching behaviour
 Caching behaviour can be modified by using CacheTagModifiers.